 Measuring Catheter Orientation in MRI

-By employing advanced algorithmic methods, RSIP Vision has constructed a method to ascertain the catheter’s tip orientation from x-ray images – catheter orientation measurement.
-Single x-ray images obtained during catheter insertion provide the input to our algorithms.
-During the first stage, the catheter tip is segmented in the images.
-The tip’s opacity in the image is then used to tell its orientation.
-Using our algorithms, both orientation information can be used by the physician during catheterization, and more accurate positions of lipid lesions can be given at the examination site of the catheter.
+By employing advanced image analysis and deep learning methods, RSIP Vision has constructed a method to ascertain the exact orientation of the catheter tip from X-ray images.
+Single 2D X-ray images obtained during catheter insertion provide the input to our algorithms.
+During the first stage, the catheter tip is segmented in the given images.
+The opacity of the tip in the image is then used as a means of telling its orientation.
+Using RSIP Vision’s algorithms, not only can the orientation information be used by the physician during catheterization, but additionally more accurate positions of lipid lesions can be given at the examination site.